shivankrao/brickbreaker/README.md

 ## Intro
-Breakout is a classic game - one of the first games in fact, based on a modified version of the already popular pong.
+Breakout is a classic game - one of the first games in fact, based on a modified version of the game Pong.

 For this project I wanted to recreate a clone of breakout in javascript.
 I used the phaser library to handle physics and animation.